-Prague is definitely one of those European cities to be explored slowly if possible, but for those of us who might have some time constraits on our travel schedule, sometimes you’ve got to put the travel pedal to the medal to see all that a city has to offer.
+Prague is definitely one of those European cities to be explored slowly if possible, but for those of us who might have some time constraints on our travel schedule, sometimes you’ve got to put the travel pedal to the medal to see all that a city has to offer.
 Prague, although a fairly compact city, certainly has a lot to see.
-Thankfully, for anyone who’s planning a trip to this incredibly beautiful city, Deborah Lonergan from It’s about sixty…., is here to tell us the most efficient and enjoyable way to visit Prague in two days.
+Thankfully, for anyone who’s planning a trip to this incredibly beautiful city, Deborah Lonergan is here to tell us the most efficient and enjoyable way to visit Prague in two days.

 Prague’s Old Town is compact and easy to explore on foot.
 My husband and I have spent the morning wandering, guidebooks and umbrellas in hand, literally soaked in the charm of this beautiful city.
 Gabriela Zelenková, our private guide for the afternoon, is a native of Prague.
 Her English is flawless.
 At each landmark, Gabriela shares her extensive knowledge of the city’s history, culture and architecture.
 We chat like old friends as we move between landmarks.
 It is a cultural exchange that would be impossible otherwise, a priceless bonus to our tour.